ferriff/roundlib/README.md

 The `Makefile` compiles with `clang++` and link to `fmt` as only dependence.

 The [fmt](https://github.com/fmtlib/fmt) formatting library is available for many platforms as a standard or a header-only library.
-Change the `Makefile` and uncomment one lines at the beginning of `roundlib.hpp` and `round.cc` if the header-only version of [fmt](https://github.com/fmtlib/fmt) is preferred.
+Compile with `make HEADER_ONLY=1` if you prefer to use the header-only version of [fmt](https://github.com/fmtlib/fmt).